Codecademy/docs/content/go/concepts/data-types/data-types.md

 ## Number

-In Go any number is regarded as number, but there are 3 sub-categories: Integers (signed and unsigned Integers), floating-point numbers and complex numbers.
+In Go, any number is regarded as number, but there are 3 sub-categories:

+* Integers (signed and unsigned)
+* Floating-point numbers
+* Complex numbers

 ### Integers